harness/developer-hub/docs/software-supply-chain-assurance/repository-security-posture-management-rspm.md

 You can click on a repository in the “Code Repositories” section, and it will present all the details specific to each aspect of the repository.

 :::info
-To onboard your code repositories, refer to the documentation on [Get Started with RSPM](./get-started/get-started-with-rspm)
+To onboard your code repositories, refer to the [Get Started](./get-started/get-started) guide.
 :::